PacktPublishing/Simplify-Testing-with-React-Testing-Library/README.md

 | 1 to 7       | Cypress Testing Library 7.0.4            | Windows, Mac OS X, and Linux (Any) |
 |1 to 7       | Cypress Cucumber Preprocessor 4.0.3            | Windows, Mac OS X, and Linux (Any) |

 We also provide a PDF file that has color images of the screenshots/diagrams used in this book.
-[Click here to download it] (https://static.packt-cdn.com/downloads/9781800564459_ColorImages.pdf).
+[Click here to download it](https://static.packt-cdn.com/downloads/9781800564459_ColorImages.pdf).

 ### Related products <Other books you may enjoy>
 * UI Testing with Puppeteer [[Packt]](https://www.packtpub.com/product/ui-testing-with-puppeteer/9781800206786) [[Amazon]](https://www.amazon.com/dp/180020678X)